+There are no different assessment methods between attending and non-attending students.
 A mid-term test will be carried out during the course.
-Except the student formally asks the opposite, the results of this test (expressed in thirtieths) will contribute to the final mark given to him/her, through the calculation of the number-of-teaching-hours-before-the-test weighted average.
-The mid-term assessment consists of a written test.
+Except the student formally asks the opposite, the results of this test (expressed in thirtieths) are contributing to the final mark given to him/her, as 35% of the overall mark.
+The mid-term assessment consists of a PC "open book" test.
 The final exam is an oral interview, and consists in discussing an opinion poll in its qualifying characteristics, starting from the preliminary analysis of literature, up to data analysis and the interpretation of results.

-Based on a student's choice, the poll under discussion may have already been done by a research company or only suggested by the student himself, who could subsequently prepare a research report (for a poll already done) or a project (for a poll suggested only).
-During the course and also after its conclusion, this research report or project will be revised also more than once after meetings between the student and the teacher.
+The poll under discussion will be suggested by the student himself, who is subsequently required to prepare a project.
+During the course and also after its conclusion, this project will be revised also more than once after meetings between the student and the teacher.
 This way, the student will better consolidate theories and techniques learned during the lessons through professional practice.